iamontheinet/automated-intelligence/openflow-ingestion/README.md

 # Openflow → Iceberg Integration

-## Status: ✅ 100% COMPLETE - Ready for Testing
+## Status: ⚠️ NOT FULLY TESTED - Implementation Scripts Available

-This folder contains a complete implementation for ingesting data into **Apache Iceberg tables** using **Snowflake Openflow** (Apache NiFi).
-This creates a **hybrid architecture** where operational data flows through Snowpipe Streaming to native tables, while analytics data flows through Openflow to open-format Iceberg tables.
+This folder contains implementation scripts for ingesting data into **Apache Iceberg tables** using **Snowflake Openflow** (Apache NiFi). **This integration has not been fully tested or verified in production.** The scripts and configuration are provided as a reference implementation but may require debugging and adjustments.

+**Use with caution:** This is exploratory work that was tabled during development due to complexity concerns.

 ---